austincrim/austincrim.com-next/data/posts/siteRedesign.md

 ## Redesign Goals
 I began to grow tired of my previous design choices and decided my page needed a refresh.
 I had a few goals:
 - Simplify the home page
-- Introduce dark mode
+- Dark mode
 - Use a more muted color palette
-- Introduce subtle, tasteful animation
+- Introduce subtle, tasteful animations

 By the time I finished, I think I checked every box!
 I once read that "great design doesn't ask what it can add, but what it can take away" and I kept this in mind throughout development.
 I wanted to remove extraneous details and increase negative space, while including all relevant information in an easily digestible way.

 ## Dark Mode 🌙
-Adding dark mode has been something on my todo list for a long time, it's trendy, looks great, and provided a fun development challenge.
-In my implementation, I wanted to ensure that I respected OS level dark mode settings while allowing a user override to persist.
-I do something like this on page load to check for user preference from localstorage or the os:
+Adding dark mode has been something on my todo list for a long time, it's trendy, looks great, and provides a fun development challenge.
+In my implementation, I wanted to ensure that I respected OS level dark mode settings while allowing a user's choice to persist.
+I do something like this on page load to check for user preference from local storage or the os:
 ```javascript
 if (
     localStorage.theme === 'dark' ||